-Even before its life as a new organization officially started, CTC worked towards one of the most significant developments in the area: the six nation agreement called ‘The Coral Triangle Initiative on Coral Reefs, Fisheries, and Food Security’ (CTI-CFF).
-Mr. Johannes Subijanto, our Deputy Executive Director, worked alongside Rili and others from across different organizations in the Coral Triangle countries to bring about this unprecedented partnership, which launched just one year before CTC itself.
-Five years later, in 2014, we became the CTI-CFF’s first new partner since its launch, the only locally-based organization to join international giants such as Conservation International, The Nature Conservancy, and the World Wide Fund for Nature.
+Even before its life as a new organization officially started, CTC worked towards one of the most significant developments in the area: the six nation agreement called The Coral Triangle Initiative on Coral Reefs, Fisheries and Food Security (CTI-CFF).
+Mr Johannes Subijanto, our deputy executive director at the time, worked alongside Rili and others from across different organizations in the Coral Triangle countries to bring about this unprecedented partnership, which launched just one year before CTC itself.
+Five years later, in 2014, CTC became the CTI-CFF’s first new partner since its launch, the only locally-based organization to join international giants such as Conservation International, The Nature Conservancy, and the World Wildlife Fund for Nature.

-It is this aspect of our work that gives us faith for the future: since our work started, we have witnessed the power and beauty of human resilience, enthusiasm, and the strength of people connected by the desire to serve the sea that is the very foundation of life on our planet.
+In 2010, when we began as an independent entity, we had just five employees.
+In 2020 we have over 40 staff, and protected 387,000 hectares of critical marine habitats and built a a strong network of hundreds of collaborators from the Coral Triangle and beyond.
+We have worked with governments, academic institutions, communities and community organizations, local and international businesses, and NGOs.
+It is this aspect of our work that gives us hope for the future: since our work started, we have witnessed the power and beauty of human resilience, enthusiasm, and the strength of people connected by the desire to serve the sea that is the very foundation of life on our planet.